magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ## First step - Create a server only validator

 First, you have to define a new validator which will not be shared with CLJS.
-Remembering how `lein-cljsbuild` crossovers magic works, you have to define a new namespace that will not be added to the `:crossover` option in the `project.clj`.
+Remembering how the `Reader Conditionals` magic works, you have to define a new namespace in the `src/clj` source path.

 Create a new `java` directory under the `src/clj/modern_cljs/login` directory.
 Then create a new `validators.clj` file in it and next define